glasswalk3r/oracle-env-review/README.md

 it.

 Now, why Oracle didn't ship those same applications packaged as RPM packages it's beyond me.
-It sure as hell it would be much easier to fetch and process that information.
+You can bet your ass it would be much easier to fetch and process all information in that way.

 ## How it works?